Battle of Ladon and Mézières

-The Battle of Ladon and Mézières was a battle fought at Ladon and Mézières-en-Gâtinais between the French Army of the Loire led by Louis d'Aurelle de Paladines and Imperial German Army led by Prince Friedrich Karl of Prussia on November 17, 1870.
+The Battle of Ladon and Mézières was fought at Ladon and Mézières-en-Gâtinais between the French Army of the Loire led by Louis d'Aurelle de Paladines and Imperial German Army led by Prince Friedrich Karl of Prussia on November 17, 1870.
 During the battle the Prussians forced the French forces to retreat into the Bellegarde woods.
 Although the French army was quickly defeated in this battle, it showed the Prussians the substantial size of the French XX corps. the engagement showed the Germans that substantial forces of the French XX Corps were present on the battlefield.
 The defeat caused great damage to French morale.
 On November 17 the French attacked the Prussians again at the Battle of Beaune-la-Rolande, but they were defeated again.

 Background

 On November 9, 1870, the Army of the Loire of France by d'Aurelle de Paladines commanding army defeated the Bavarians under the command of Lieutenant General of the Infantry Von der Tann in the Battle of Coulmiers, forcing the Bavarians to reel from Orléans.
 The French could not pursue, but d'Aurelle became a threat to the German Siege of Paris.
 Facing the situation, the German High Command ordered Prince Friedrich Karl to quickly march from Metz to Loire.
 After much maneuvering, he pulled through Sens, Bambouillet, Nemours, and Pithiviers.
 Now the goal of the Prince-Marshal of Prussia was to join forces with the legion of Friedrich Franz II, Grand Duke of Mecklenburg-Schwerin, between Toury and Prithiviers.
 At that time, his army would be deployed to the north of the French to drive d'Aurelle to the left bank of the Loire.

 To accomplish this, Mecklenburg also received orders to shift his positions to the west, so that his troops would look south when Friedrich Karl's army arrived.
 Meanwhile, d'Aurelle seemed to dodge a decisive battle with the Prussian Prince, and on November 23, the French Minister for the legions ordered the army to head towards the Paris.
 Several divisions were assigned by him to pave the way.
 On the same day the German X Army Corps which was part of the Second Army, was stationed at Beaune-la-Rolande, with the 38th Infantry brigade of General Wedell and the Cavalry brigade of General Rautzau.
 The remains of the X Corps were near Montargis.
 From these positions, they sent patrols on all sides and discovered French detachments in all the vicinity.